Mission & History

 Bergen Performing Arts Center (bergenPAC) is a theater of and for the community that it serves throughout northern New Jersey, by being a creative focus, educational resource, and engine of economic vitality.
 A not-for-profit 501 (c)(3) organization, bergenPAC’s mission is to make the live performing arts accessible to all by building a creative home and education center that guides and liberates the imagination of our young, inspires and expands the lives of our adults, and attracts established and emerging artists of excellence and relevance.

 In the fall of 2004, the Bergen Performing Arts Center reopened the doors of the former John Harms Center, long considered one of the leading cultural institutions in North Jersey.
-Founded on April 30, 2003, bergenPAC was begun by a small group of dedicated individuals.
-Led by Frank Huttle III, they were determined to preserve this special theater that had brought some of the world’s finest performing artists “right next door” for so many years.
+Founded on April 30, 2003, a small group of dedicated individuals led by Frank Huttle III, were determined to preserve this special theater that had brought some of the world’s finest performing artists “right next door” for so many years.

-Spring 1930 saw the advent of “talking” movies at the Fox Plaza, as it was known then.
-During the Forties the war effort was supported with patriotic films.
+The theater originally opened as the Englewood Plaza movie theater on November 22, 1926.
 United Artists purchased the building in 1967 and kept the doors open through 1973, when it closed.
 Through the efforts of a group of local citizens under the leadership of John Harms, the John Harms Center came to life on October 10, 1976 with the performance of the Russian pianist, Lazar Berman.

-Most importantly, however, bergenPAC has become a leader in bringing world class cultural and educational opportunities to its community – both in New Jersey and broadcast throughout the world.
-Our education programs touch tens of thousands of families each year who otherwise would not have the opportunity to experience live performance.
-Each and every day bergenPAC works with its board, staff, volunteers and partners to ensure there is a world class Home for Arts and Education that is accessible and affordable to all
+Thanks to the dedication of Frank Huttle and the many who have worked along side him, bergenPAC is now a leader in bringing world class cultural and educational opportunities to its community. bergenPAC works with its board, staff, volunteers and partners to ensure there is a world class Home for Arts and Education that is accessible and affordable to all.